-What are the next steps, what should we do now?
+What are the next steps and what should we do now?

 If you’re directly impacted by this ruling and would like to share your story about what voting means to you, please use this form, or email: info@ncsecondchance.org